 Worksite inspections are conducted to identify and evaluate potential hazards.
 Annual lab inspections, administrative space inspections and fire and life safety.
 Types of worksite inspections include both periodic scheduled worksite inspections as well as those required for accident investigations, injury and illness cases, and unusual occurrences.
+Additionally, worksite inspections will be required whenever new substances, processes, procedures or equipment are introduced to the workplace that represent a new occupational safety and health hazard; or whenever the employer is made aware of a new or previously unrecognized hazard.
 Inspections are conducted at the following worksites: